php-fig/fig-standards/proposed/container-meta.md

 #### 7.3.1 Base exception

-The `Psr\Container\Exception\ContainerExceptionInterface` is the base interface.
+The `Psr\Container\ContainerExceptionInterface` is the base interface.
 It SHOULD be implemented by custom exceptions thrown directly by the container.

 It is expected that any exception that is part of the domain of the container implements the `ContainerExceptionInterface`.
 A few examples: